The little boy just sighed, his deadpan expression completely out of sync with his otherwise cherubic face.

-One blinding flash of light later, Graves was gone.
+One blinding flash later, and Graves was gone.
 It’s important to note however, that this quite literally meant that only the marshal was gone, meaning he had left behind some rather important souvenirs.

-“Oh boy, I think I might have missed something,” Twilight grimaced, picking up the marshal’s hat and pants from where they lay on the floor.
+“Oh boy, I think I might have missed something,” Twilight grimaced as she picked up the marshal’s hat and pants from where they lay on the floor.
 “This… was not supposed to happen.”

 “Uh, Twilight?”
 Spikes voice called from the top of the stairs, “You said Graves was coming over to help you out, right?”

 “Yeah?
 Why?” she called back, a sinking feeling appearing in the pit of her stomach.

 “… I think you’re gonna wanna see this for yourself.”

 “Which brings us to here and now,” Twilight finished.
 “Or at least, until I sent Spike over to Rarity’s.
 Then you guys show up.
 So I guess it does take us right to now.”

 “I still don’t get it,” Applejack frowned, brow furrowed in confusion.
 “How’d yeh go get a time travel spell to turn the marshal into a little kid?”

 “Well, Applejack,” Twilight began, unable to resist giving a lecture despite the circumstance, “I believe it has something to do with the runes I used.
 A small transcription error translated sixteen minutes into sixteen years, and by using the subjunctive on the line on Conjuring and Conflux instead of the indicative, I temporally altered his physical form instead of physically altering his temporal status.”